tmpg/tmpg.github.io/about.md

 Tim’s parents never understood where their children acquired such a fascination with "these gadgets”.
 For Tim, this meant two things: first, if he wanted something, he was on his own.
 He had to take initiative and find creative ways to make it work.
 Second, he needed to develop his long-term planning and resource management skills.
 Tim would research developing technology in order to make decisive purchases, gaining awareness and broad technical expertise in the process.

 As an adult, Tim’s personality mirrors the experiences of his childhood.
-His is a personality born of necessity and practice in application.
+His already inquisitive nature was further shaped by the need for creative solutions and independent practice in application.
 He has grown into a man of self-driven ambition, disciplined efficiency, and adaptable foresight.

 Tim Pirog engineers to impact the future.